jojobeck/fjordmelt/README.md

-this is the fjordmelt tool after the plume model (jenkins,2011) and Cowton see publication: beckmann, 2018, thecryosphere and a tool to create a Temperature profile as in the glacier model.
+this is the fjordmelt tool after the plume model (jenkins,2011) and Cowton see publication: beckmann, 2018, the cryosphere and a tool to create a Temperature profile as in the glacier model.